Customer Services

 • An aegrotat award for incomplete study is an unclassified award that may be conferred in exceptional circumstances such as when a student's ability to complete an award is compromised by sudden circumstances.

-• It is the responsibility of the Centre to immediately notify the Responsible Officer of GQAL of the likelihood of an Aegrotat award being applied for and to ensure that the reasons or circumstances are fully documented and supported by evidence, which will be passed to the Responsible Officer of GQAL without undue delay.
+• It is the responsibility of the teacher/centre to immediately notify GQAL of the likelihood of an aegrotat award being applied for and to ensure that the reasons or circumstances are fully documented and supported by evidence which will be passed to GQAL without undue delay.

-• The Responsible Officer of GQAL, having considered the relevant facts (which should include satisfactory medical certification or other appropriate evidence) may recommend that an Aegrotat award be made.
+• GQAL having considered the relevant facts (which should include satisfactory medical certification or other appropriate evidence) may recommend that an aegrotat award be made.

-• In doing so, the Responsible Officer of GQAL should be satisfied that the candidate's prior performance shows beyond reasonable doubt that he/she would have passed but for the illness/event which occurred.
+• In doing so GQAL should be satisfied that the candidate's prior performance shows beyond reasonable doubt that they would have passed but for the illness/incident which occurred.

-• The Responsible Officer should be satisfied that the candidate is unlikely to be able to return to complete his/her examination or assessment at a later date within a reasonable period.
+• GQAL should be satisfied that the candidate is unlikely to be able to return to complete their examination or assessment at a later date within a reasonable period.

-• If it is agreed that an Aegrotat award be made, the Responsible Officer shall require the candidate to confirm in writing that they are willing to accept an Aegrotat award.
+• If it is agreed that an aegrotat award be made GQAL shall require the candidate to confirm in writing that they are willing to accept an aegrotat award.

-• Where the candidate is a minor the signature of the Parent or Guardian will also be required in confirmation that an Aegrotat award is to be accepted.
+• Where the candidate is a minor the signature of the parent/guardian will be required to confirm that an aegrotat award is acceptable.

-• Where the candidate is unwilling to do so, the Responible Officer shall endeavour to make appropriate arrangements for the learner to complete or re-take the examinations/assessments concerned.
+• Where the candidate or parent/guardian is unwilling to do so GQAL shall endeavour to make appropriate arrangements for the learner to complete or re-take the examination/assessment concerned.

-• Appeals/Complaints Against Our Decision For Reasonable Adjustments Or Special Consideration.
+Appeals/Complaints Against GQAL's Decision For Reasonable Adjustments Or Special Consideration.

-If an appeal is to be made against GQAL’s decision for reasonable adjustments and special consideration it must be made in writing to the Responsible Officer within 30 days of receipt of notification of a decision as a complaint.
-The Responsible Officer will refer the appeal to a GQAL Appeals Panel who will deal with it in accordance with the Appeals Policy.
+If an appeal is to be made against GQAL’s decision for a reasonable adjustment or special consideration it must be made in writing to the Responsible Officer within 30 days of receipt of notification of a decision as a complaint (see GQAL Complaints).

 GQAL acknowledges its responsibility to deal with any issues of malpractice or maladministration on the part of candidates, centre staff or any others involved in providing their qualifications.

-GQAL is obliged to investigate all cases of malpractice or maladministration in liaison with the parties concerned.
-If an investigation results in evidence of malpractice or maladministration, GQAL will take the necessary steps to ensure that the candidates’ interests are protected as far as is reasonably possible, this may include making arrangements for re-assessment or re-certification.
-GQAL will take action to prevent a reoccurrence of the malpractice or maladministration and where necessary will impose an appropriate sanction.
+GQAL is obliged to investigate all cases of malpractice and or maladministration in liaison with the parties concerned.
+If an investigation results in evidence of malpractice and or maladministration GQAL will take the necessary steps to ensure that the candidates’ interests are protected as far as is reasonably possible, this may include making arrangements for re-assessment or re-certification.
+GQAL will take action to prevent a reoccurrence of the malpractice and or maladministration and where necessary will impose an appropriate sanction.

 What Is Malpractice?